deklund76/Mapping_Earthquakes/README.md

 ### Usage

-You can run the code yourself in Google Chrome using a local override provided you have your own API key from MapBox.
+You can run the code yourself in Google Chrome using a local override as long as you have your own API key from MapBox.

 To set up Local Overrides: